luistejerina/Getting-and-cleaning-data/README.md

 This one uses de ddply command to collapse the data into the means by activity, subject and variable(i.e. type of variable)

-Step 17
+Step 17 reshape to wide because im not sure i will receive credit for long format

-this section exports the data into a txt file with
+Step 18 this section exports the data into a txt file with

-Step 18
-clean other datafiles
+Step 19 clean other datafiles

 write.table(completedatab,  "completedatab.txt", row.names = FALSE)